 Most beard grooming businesses offer both products, like we do.
-But many bearded men are not quite sure of what the differences are.
+But there are bearded men who are not quite sure of the differences between them.

-So although this article is on how to use beard balm, I think it may be a good idea to dig a little deeper on the difference between beard oil and beard balm, just so you know you are using the right product for your needs.
+So although this article is on how to use beard balm, I think it may be a good idea to give you a brief explanation on the difference between beard oil and beard balm, just so you know you are using the right beard care product for your beards needs.

-Beard balm is made up from the same carrier oils that beard oils are made of.
+Beard balm is typically made up of the same carrier oils that beard oils are made of.

 The difference between the two is that beard balms contain beeswax and natural butters, such as shea butter and cocoa butter.
 These butters are what makes the creamy texture of balm.

-Balms however, offer conditioning properties whilst providing some hold to your beard, which beard oils do not do.
+Balms also offer better conditioning properties for facial hair whilst providing some hold to your beard, which beard oils don't offer.

-If you suffer from stray hairs, then a beard balm would benefit you a lot more than a beard oil.
-Balms are also full of fatty proteins which are great for your hair fibers, which beard oils do not possess.
+If you are suffering from stray hairs, then a beard balm would benefit you a lot more than a beard oil.
+Balms are also full of fatty proteins which are great for strengthening, softening and increasing the health of your hair strands, which beard oils do not possess.

-If you are a bearded gentlemen who rocks a hydrated beard that stays in place without much attention needed, then a beard oil would most likely be a better fit for you.
+If you rocks a short to medium beard that stays in place without much styling needed, then a beard oil would likely be a better fit for you.

-The carrier oils supply the skin beneath your beard and facial hair with quality nutrients and vitamins, that beard balms also do have.
+The carrier oils supply the skin beneath your beard and facial hair with quality nutrients and vitamins.
 The difference is your beard will feel a lot lighter using a beard oil as there is no beeswax or butters included.

-Therefore, if you don't need the support in styling and taming, a beard oil will work just as well as a beard balm.
+Therefore, if your beard don't need much support in styling and taming, a beard oil will work just fine.